DataDog/integrations-core/docs/dev/new_check_howto.md

 - Python v3.8 or later
 - [Docker][2] to run the full test suite

 Many operating systems come with a pre-installed version of Python.
 However, the version of Python installed by default may be older than the version used in the Agent, and may lack some required tools and dependencies.
-To ensure that you have everything you need to get an integration running, install a dedicated Python interpreter.
+To ensure that you've everything you need to get an integration running, install a dedicated Python interpreter.

-Some options for installing Python on your operating system include:
+There are several options for installing Python, including:

-- Following the [official Python documentation][3] to download and install the Python interpreter
+- Following the [official Python documentation][3] to download and install the Python interpreter.
-- Using a Python version manager such as [pyenv][4].
+- Using a Python version manager like [pyenv][4].

-On most operating systems, Python v3.3 or later comes with a pre-installed version manager called `venv`, which is used on this page.
-While Debian or Ubuntu installations do not come packaged with `venv`, you can install it by running `sudo apt-get install python3-venv`.
+Python v3.3 or later comes with a pre-installed version manager called `venv`, which is used on this page.
+Debian or Ubuntu installations do not come packaged with `venv`.
+You can install the `venv` package by running `sudo apt-get install python3-venv`.

 ## Prepare your development environment

 Follow these instructions to set up your development environment:

 1. Create the `dd` directory and clone the [`integrations-extras` repo][5].